capybeby/earmarked/README.md

 # earmarked
-Public Repository for filing bug reports
+This is the Public Repository for filing bug reports for wwww.earmarked.app